tech-med/medlearnity.com/src/content/blog/dermatology-and-why-its-so-competitive/index.md

 ---

-title: "Why Is Dermatology Such a Competitive Specialty?"
+title: 'Why Is Dermatology Such a Competitive Specialty?'
 pubDate: 2022-10-06
 categories:
-  - "residency"
+  - 'residency'
-  - "residency-admissions"
+  - 'residency-admissions'
-description: "Why Is Dermatology Such a Competitive Specialty?"
+description: 'Why Is Dermatology Such a Competitive Specialty?'
 ---

 ## ![explaining Why Is Dermatology Such a Competitive Specialty?](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2022/10/01-Why-Is-Dermatology-Such-a-Competitive-Specialty.jpg)